How to use Appdome's OneShield Anti-Tampering in Android Apps

 App repacking involves hackers manipulating an app’s original code or injecting harmful code into it, subsequently repackaging this altered app for distribution.
 By actively preventing app repacking, you not only preserve the authenticity and originality of your app but also ensure the continuous safety and trust of your users.

-Prerequisites for Using Anti-Tampering:
+Prerequisites for Using Appdome's Anti-Tampering Plugins:

 To use Appdome’s mobile app security build system to Enforce Anti-Tampering , you’ll need: